Quality Cancer Care Is Closer Than You Think

 Conditions Treated and Services Provided

 If cancer is detected through a screening or exam, Teton Valley Health’s expert Oncology Team will determine a cancer care plan that fits your individual needs and type of cancer.
-We employ a variety of effective treatment options including chemotherapy, radiation therapy, precision cancer care, and surgery to get you cancer-free and living well.

 The following is an overview of the range of treatments available through Teton Valley Health.
 You may not need all of these treatments depending on your unique case, so talk with your provider and care team about these options.
 You should never hesitate to speak up, ask questions, or request a second opinion — it’s our job to listen and inform.
 You are an important part of your own care team.